Abstraction (computer science)

+In software, an abstraction provides access while hiding details that otherwise might make access more challenging.
+It focuses attention on details of greater importance.
+Examples include the abstract data type which separates use from the representation of data and functions that form a call tree that is more general at the base and more specific towards the leaves.

 Rationale

 Computing mostly operates independently of the concrete world.
 The hardware implements a model of computation that is interchangeable with others.
 The software is structured in architectures to enable humans to create the enormous systems by concentrating on a few issues at a time.
 These architectures are made of specific choices of abstractions.
-Greenspun's Tenth Rule is an aphorism on how such an architecture is both inevitable and complex.
+Greenspun's tenth rule is an aphorism on how such an architecture is both inevitable and complex.

-A central form of abstraction in computing is language abstraction: new artificial languages are developed to express specific aspects of a system.
+Language abstraction is a central form of abstraction in computing: new artificial languages are developed to express specific aspects of a system.
 Modeling languages help in planning.
 Computer languages can be processed with a computer.
-An example of this abstraction process is the generational development of programming languages from the machine language to the assembly language and the high-level language.
+An example of this abstraction process is the generational development of programming language from the first-generation programming language (machine language) to the second-generation programming language (assembly language) and the third-generation programming language (high-level programming language).
 Each stage can be used as a stepping stone for the next stage.
-The language abstraction continues for example in scripting languages and domain-specific programming languages.
+The language abstraction continues for example in scripting languages and domain-specific languages.

 Within a programming language, some features let the programmer create new abstractions.
 These include subroutines, modules, polymorphism, and software components.
 Some other abstractions such as software design patterns and architectural styles remain invisible to a translator and operate only in the design of a system.

-Some abstractions try to limit the range of concepts a programmer needs to be aware of, by completely hiding the abstractions that they in turn are built on.
-The software engineer and writer Joel Spolsky has criticised these efforts by claiming that all abstractions are leaky – that they can never completely hide the details below; however, this does not negate the usefulness of abstraction.
+Some abstractions try to limit the range of concepts a programmer needs to be aware of, by completely hiding the abstractions they are built on.
+The software engineer and writer Joel Spolsky has criticized these efforts by claiming that all abstractions are leaky – that they can never completely hide the details below; however, this does not negate the usefulness of abstraction.

 Some abstractions are designed to inter-operate with other abstractions – for example, a programming language may contain a foreign function interface for making calls to the lower-level language.